Introduction

 The article

-with embedded podcast, explains my “hiking theology,” on taking
+with an embedded podcast explains my “hiking theology” about

-would take an online sidetrack.
+take an online sidetrack.
 Well, I did.
-On Saturday, I came
+On Saturday, I came across

-platform to read and publish articles.
+to read and publish articles.
 I decided to experiment.
-So, I
+So, I created

 my 4/14/2023 article there that day.
 Depending on various

 there.
-(I already republish some articles on my
+I am already republishing some articles on my

-Substack website.)
-Mainly, I am looking for other authors, who
+Substack platform.
+Mainly, I am looking for other authors who

 write on topics of interest to me.